daxata06/AmazingJobJobFinder-Flask/README.md

     <li>
         <h4>Main page of the website</h4>
         <p>
-            On the main page depending of the user status provides: auth/register (if user is not authorized), link to profile view (if user is authorized).
+            On the main page depending of user status are provide: auth/register (if user is not authorized), link to profile view (if user is authorized).
 Also for both groups: link to search view.
-            <br>When any users open the main page they can to see 5 cards of random applicants.
+            <br>When any user opens the main page he can see 5 cards of random applicants.
 Any user can open any profile of any user and check their information.
-            <br>Employers plays the key role on the website.
-They selecting applicants and invites their uses the special button (invite the applicant, пригласить соискателя).
+            <br>Employers play a key role on the website.
+They select applicants and can invite their uses the special button (invite the applicant, пригласить соискателя).
 After this applicant can make a desigion uses two buttons (approve/reject).
 After this, employer will see the user`s desigion on his profile page.
         </p>
     </li>
 </ul>